appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 # MongoDB

-This page shows you how to connect Appsmith to a MongoDB database to read and write data in your applications.
+This page gives information about how to connect Appsmith to a MongoDB database and to read and write data in your applications.

 <VideoEmbed host="youtube" videoId="F_By1KmJKrk" title="Build a MongoDB Panel" caption="Build a MongoDB Panel"/>